visit-dav/visit/src/doc/tutorials/MolecularDataFeatures.rst

 Subset Selection
 ''''''''''''''''
 The screenshot in :numref:`Figure %s <molecule_subset_enumeration>` shows the same plot in two windows, but with different subset selection.
-The top image shows the standard Molecule plot of a data set.
+The top image shows the standard Molecule plot of a dataset.
 The bottom shows the :ref:`molecule_plot_head`, but with the "Subset" set to de-select Oxygen atoms.

 .. _molecule_subset_enumeration: